 Late Boneset: A Guide to Identifying & Using The Plant

-Late boneset is a member of the Asteraceae family and has a long history of medicinal use by Native Americans.
-It was used to treat a variety of ailments, including fever, colds, and digestive issues.
-Today, it is still used in herbal medicine and is believed to have anti-inflammatory and immune-boosting properties.
-However, it is important to note that there is limited scientific research on the efficacy and safety of using late boneset for medicinal purposes.
+Late boneset belongs to the Asteraceae family and carries a long history of medicinal use among Native Americans.
+They treated a variety of ailments with it, including fever, colds, and digestive issues.
+Today, herbalists still use late boneset and attribute anti-inflammatory and immune-boosting properties to it.
+Researchers emphasize that scientific studies remain limited on the efficacy and safety of using late boneset for medicinal purposes.

 Eupatorium serotinum, is a herbaceous perennial wildflower that belongs to the Asteraceae family.
-In this section, I will provide a brief overview of the taxonomy and nomenclature, physical characteristics, and growth habit and lifecycle of this species.
+In this section, I will provide a brief overview of the taxonomy and nomenclature, physical characteristics, growth habits and lifecycle of this species.

 Taxonomy and Nomenclature